JuliaPlots/GraphRecipes.jl/README.md

 ### Primary author: Thomas Breloff (@tbreloff)

-This repo maintains a collection of recipes for statistics, machine learning, graph analysis, finance, and more.
+This repo maintains a collection of recipes for machine learning, graph analysis, finance, and more.
 It uses the powerful machinery of [Plots](https://github.com/tbreloff/Plots.jl) and [RecipesBase](https://github.com/JuliaPlots/RecipesBase.jl) to turn simple transformations into flexible visualizations.

+PlotRecipes also exports the recipes in [StatPlots.jl](https://github.com/JuliaPlots/StatPlots.jl), which is a collection of statistics recipes, including functionality for DataFrames and Distributions.

 ---